-It took more than 3 hours for National Guard to get approval to respond to Jan.
+It took more than three hours for National Guard to get approval to respond to Jan.
 6 insurrection

-On Jan.
-6, as thousands of violent Trump supporters breached the security perimeter of the US Capitol Building, Capitol Police Chief Steven Sund placed a “frantic call” to DC National Guard Maj.
-Gen. William Walker asking for backup to help with the escalating situation.
+On January 6, as thousands of violent Trump supporters breached the security perimeter of the US Capitol Building, Capitol Police Chief Steven Sund placed a “frantic call” to DC National Guard Maj.
+General William Walker asking for backup to help with the escalating situation.

 “He informed me that the security perimeter at the Capitol had been breached by hostile rioters,” Walker told lawmakers on Wednesday during a Senate probe of the security failures on Jan.
 6. “Chief Sund, his voice cracking with emotion, indicated that there was a dire emergency on Capitol Hill and requested the immediate assistance of as many Guardsmen as I could muster.”